cyfdecyf/cow/README.md

 # COW (Climb Over the Wall) proxy  #

-COW is a HTTP proxy that tries to **automatically identify blocked websites and use a parent proxy when visiting those sites**.
-For directly accessible sites, COW will use direct access.
+COW is a HTTP proxy that tries to automatically identify blocked websites and use a parent proxy when visiting those sites.
+For non-blocked sites, COW will use direct access.

-# Features #
+## Features ##

 - **Automatically identify blocked websites**
 - **Record which sites are blocked, which can be directly accessed**
   - Can also manually specify blocked and directly accessible sites
 - **Generate and serve PAC file**
-  - The PAC file tells the client to use direct connection for directly accessible sites
-  - Visiting those sites will not have performance overhead of using a proxy
+  - Contains domains that can be directly accessed
-- Convert socks proxy to HTTP proxy
+- **Convert socks proxy to HTTP proxy**
-  - Can start socks proxy server through ssh, requires public key authentication
+  - Can start socks proxy server by ssh, requires public key authentication

 # Installation #